PepeM112/smart-tutor/docs/authentication.md

 #### Frontend Auth Guard

 The `AuthGuard` component wraps all protected pages.
 It uses `useQuery(['me'])` with `staleTime: 5 * 60 * 1000` (a stale-while-revalidate pattern) rather than re-fetching on every mount, and sets `refetchOnWindowFocus` so switching back to the tab re-validates the session.
-If `/me` fails and silent refresh also fails, the user is redirected to login.
+If `/me` fails with 401/403 and silent refresh also fails, the guard triggers logout and redirects to login via a `useEffect` (never during render).

+The API client interceptor in `api-client.ts` handles token refresh transparently.
+It deduplicates concurrent refresh attempts (only one `POST /refresh` in flight at a time) and tracks a `refreshFailed` flag — if refresh fails, the original response is returned immediately instead of retrying, preventing infinite loops.

 ### Protected Routes